 Diagnosing Spinal Stenosis

-When a patient presents with leg pain (with or without back pain) that is aggravated by walking, or episodes of weakness or numbness in the legs, a physician will generally order an MRI scan or CT scan to make a diagnosis.
-This type of objective evidence in your medical records will assist you in getting approved for disability benefits.
-The type of spinal stenosis that is found may fall into one of the following categories:
+Patients may present with leg pain (with or without back pain) that is aggravated by walking, or episodes of weakness or numbness in the legs.
+Generally, a physician will order an MRI scan or CT scan to make a diagnosis.
+Having this type of objective evidence in your file will increase your chances of getting approved for disability insurance benefits.

 - Lateral Stenosis– This is the most common type of stenosis that occurs when a nerve root is found to have left the spinal canal and is then compressed by a bulging disc, herniated disc, or bone protrusion.